AyanaZaire/javascript-project-resources/js-project-ooo.md

     - "A user should be able to ....."
     - What does your app _do_?
 - [ ] 4.
 Design your MVP = 'Minimum Viable Product' vs. what are my 'stretch goals'
     - Stretch goals - bonus features you want but don't need

-**NOW WE CODE (BUT JUST OUR MODELS — NO CONTROLLERS OR VIEWS)**
+**NOW WE'RE READY FOR PROJECT SET UP**

 - [ ] 5.
-Generate new project using [`rails s`](https://guides.rubyonrails.org/command_line.html#rails-server)
+Generate new [Rails API](https://edgeguides.rubyonrails.org/api_app.html) using `rails new <my_app_name> --database=postgresql --api`
+    - (Replace `<my_app_name>` with the actual name of your project)
 - [ ] 6.
 Create github repo
 - [ ] 7.
+Create a new branch for building out models.
+This way you can always go back to the fresh API.
+    - **NOTE**: It is best practice to always create a new branch when working on a new feature/edit to your code.
+Your master branch should only have working code.
+Debug in a branch, not in master.

+**NOW WE'RE READY TO CODE (BUT JUST OUR MODELS — NO CONTROLLERS OR SERIALIZERS YET)**

+**NOTE**: Remember to _**VERTICALLY**_ build your MVP!
+This means building out one model/feature at a time.
+DO NOT build out _all_ the models and controllers at the same time.
+This is the easiest way to get lost in your project very early.
+Read more about this [here](https://github.com/learn-co-students/js-spa-project-instructions-online-web-sp-000/blob/master/project-planning-tips.md#build-vertically-not-horizontallys).

+- [ ] 8.
 Build your models
     - Migrations
     - Model classes
     - Associations
-- [ ] 8.
+- [ ] 9.
 Test your models and associations in the console
     - Create some seed data
     - Adjust migrations as needed

-### PART 2: Models, Route, Controller
+### PART 2: Routes, Controllers, Serializers

-[STAY TUNED]
+- [ ] 1.
+Name spaced routes
+- [ ] 2.
+Controllers rendering JSON based on routes
+- [ ] 3.
+Fast JSON Serializer

 <!--